Thabovw/website/content/talk/Aruba19.md

 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
 [header]
 image = "aruba2.jpg"
-caption = "University of Aruba"
+caption = "Chapel in the University of Aruba"

 +++